Miranda and Lying Cops: Do As I Say, Not As I Do

 - The suspect must be in custody

-- He must be undergoing interrogation (advisement of Miranda comes prior to questioning, while in custody).
+- They must be undergoing interrogation (advisement of Miranda comes prior to questioning, while in custody).

 A suspect is in police custody if he’s under formal arrest or if his freedom has been restrained or denied to the extent that he feels as if he’s no longer free to leave.